We crossed the $200k net worth mark this year.

 The West Coast is way more expensive, faster-paced, and less chill than where we had previously lived.

-In good news, I sold $4,500 worth of stuff on Craigslist.
+In good news, I sold $4,500 worth of our stuff on Craigslist when we downsized.

 We now rent out our house and someone else pays our mortgage.